 - Travel has the highest online share at 67%, also the highest average annual online spend at AED 2,024 (USD 551)·

 - The purchase of computers comes in second place with AED 500 (USD 136)·

 - Also according to PayPal, higher income earners, both professional and management, show the greatest potential to spend more, especially expats (Asian, Western, etc.), those in their mid-20s to early 30s and those living in Dubai.

 Most Visited E-commerce Sites

-- Global names such as EBay and Amazon have a visible market presence in UAE.
+- Global names such as eBay and Amazon have a visible market presence in UAE.
 But also, there are many domestic sites which became popular.
 Souq, Namshi, Sukar and MarkaVIP have remained the most popular.
-Here is a list most visited e-commerce sites in Middle East in 2013.
+Here is a list most visited e-commerce sites in the Middle East in 2013.

 - 52% of users shop at Souq.com in 2014.
 Among local stores shopped at, Souq.com marked the second highest average expenditure of AED 987 (USD 268) per purchase.

 - There are also many other e-commerce sites that we should keep an eye on.
-Such as Aido which is the largest DVD and Blue ray movie store in the Middle East, Crazy Deals where you can find anything, Jadopado which sells electronic goods, Al Shop which has quality products for almost anything, Mumzworld which is one of the largest shopping site for Mother&Baby in the middle East.
+Such as Aido which is the largest DVD and Blue-ray movie store in the Middle East, Crazy Deals where you can find anything, Jadopado which sells electronic goods, Al Shop which has quality products for almost anything, Mumzworld which is one of the largest shopping sites for Mother&Baby in the Middle East.